peterhinch/micropython_eeprom/flash/FLASH.md

 This driver supports the Cypress S25FL256L and S25FL128L chips, providing 64MiB and 32MiB respectively.
 These have 100K cycles of write endurance (compared to 10K for Pyboard Flash memory).
+These were the largest capacity available with a sector size small enough for microcontroller use.

 Multiple chips may be used to construct a single logical nonvolatile memory module.
 The driver allows the memory either to be mounted in the target